-45. The Recommendation on child-friendly social services received increased attention in the wake of the economic crisis and its effects on children and their families.
-The Recommendation is a tool to help social services achieve better results through a child rights oriented approach.
-In order to evaluate the state of implementation of this Recommendation in member States and the particular impact of the economic crisis, a questionnaire was sent to the Steering Committee on Social Cohesion, Dignity and Equality (CDDECS) and will result in a study on this topic to be published in early 2016.
+The recommendation on child-friendly social services received increased attention in the wake of the economic crisis and its effects on children and their families.
+It is a tool to help social services achieve better results through a child-rights oriented approach.
+In order to evaluate the state of implementation of this recommendation in member states and the particular impact of the economic crisis, a questionnaire was sent to the Steering Committee on Social Cohesion, Dignity and Equality (CDDECS) and will be used to draft a study on this topic to be published in early 2016.
 Two seminars on children's rights and social services were organised in the Russian Federation in 2012.

-46. In many member States, children's access to these services and systems were negatively affected by the economic crisis and subsequent austerity measures.
-The Council of Europe Commissioner for Human Rights pointed out in an Issue Paper that "austerity measures related to child and family benefits, generalized unemployment and rising food prices are central issues affecting the well-being of children".
-The Parliamentary Assembly of the Council of Europe reacted with a Recommendation on "Ending child poverty in Europe", which called for increased attention to child poverty and children's participation in social services under the next Strategy cycle.
-The Congress of Local and Regional Authorities adopted in October 2015 a Recommendation on "Championing children's rights in times of austerity".
+In many member states, children's access to these services and systems has been negatively affected by the economic crisis and subsequent austerity measures.
+The Council of Europe Commissioner for Human Rights pointed out in an Issue Paper that "austerity measures related to child and family benefits, generalised unemployment and rising food prices are central issues affecting the well-being of children".
+The Parliamentary Assembly of the Council of Europe reacted with a recommendation on ending child poverty in Europe, which called for increased attention to child poverty and children's participation in social services under the next Strategy cycle.
+The Congress of Local and Regional Authorities adopted in October 2015 a recommendation on championing children's rights in times of austerity.